-In addition to the impact of the institutions' own expenditures a further impact that has to be accounted for is the implicitly linked (exogenous) students' consumption expenditure that occurs within the local economy.
-In practice this involves: determining the level of student spending; judging the extent to which this is additional to the Welsh economy, and identifying how student expenditures are distributed among sectors.
+In addition to the impact of the institutions' own expenditures a further impact that we need to account for is the implicitly linked (exogenous) students' consumption expenditure that occurs within the local economy.
+In practice this involves: determining the level of student spending; judging the extent to which this is additional to Northern Ireland's economy, and identifying how student expenditures are distributed among sectors.
 Perhaps the most difficult part of this process is the disaggregation of students' consumption expenditures into its exogenous and endogenous components.